fryalien/NOTES/convert-images.md

 **ImageMagick needs to be installed**

-This converts all those formats to png, leaving copy of original photo.
+This magicks all those formats to png, leaving copy of original photo.

 ```
 mogrify -format png *.jpg